How to Harness Willpower with Mindful Self-Control

 If step 5 stalls, reset the plan: shrink the action until it fits the next two minutes, then try again without turning the slip into a character judgment.

-One simple way to try it is before opening your laptop: three breaths, one intention, then the first small task.
+One simple way to try it is at the parking garage stairs: use a 30-Second Reset, take three breaths, choose one intention, then do the first small action.

 Willpower Tips for 5 Real-Life Triggers